Introduction to GPU Architecture

 What are the typical costs associated with GPU servers?

 The cost of GPU servers varies greatly depending on several factors.
-The number and type of GPUs significantly impact the price.
+The number and types of GPU significantly impact the price.
 High-end GPUs with more CUDA cores and faster memory are more expensive.
 The overall server specifications, including CPU, RAM, and storage, also contribute to the total cost.
 Maintenance and support contracts add to the ongoing expenses.
 The initial investment can be substantial, but the return on investment (ROI) can be significant due to the increased processing speed and efficiency.
+However, Cantech’s cheap GPU servers make it more affordable to access powerful GPU computing without heavy upfront investment.

 How difficult are GPU servers to manage and maintain?